SeanJxie/polygo/README.md

 ## Examples

-- Create a simple quadratic and find the root:
+- Create a simple quadratic and solve it:
 ```go
 package main